danhorst/danhorst.com/content/rum/classifying.md

 Pot still unaged cachaça
 Pot still aged cachaça

 All varieties of rum have their uses, but the 8 italicized varieties are most widely used in rum-based cocktails.
 Unaged rums are excluded from most cocktails as they are harsh spirits and thus difficult to blend.
-Conversely, the nuances of long-aged rums are best appreciated when it is served neat; they can also shine in very simple cocktails.
+Conversely, the nuances of long-aged rums are best appreciated when served neat; they can also shine in very simple cocktails.

 [1]: https://www.amazon.com/dp/1607747324
 [2]: http://www.smugglerscovesf.com/